With the Christmas season getting into full swing, it is time to decorate the house for the holidays. But what color palette will you use?

 Pre-Christian holiday traditions support this theory.
 Although evergreens are now commonly associated with Christmas, they harken back to an older holiday predating Christianity.

-Pagan peoples worshipping the winter solstice originated the late December celebration.
+Pagan peoples celebrated the winter solstice in late December, long before Christians claimed the timeframe for their lord’s birth.
 The Celtics called it the Yule holiday, hosting a festival to commemorate the longest night of the year and look forward to the eventual return of new life in the spring.
 At the same time, the Romans celebrated Saturnalia, decorating their homes with wreaths and greenery.

-Many Christmas traditions find their beginnings in Yule celebrations.
-The Celtics held evergreen trees in high esteem, as they are the only plant to maintain their lush coloration throughout the harsh winters.
+Many of our beloved Christmas traditions find their beginnings in Yule celebrations.
+The Celtics held evergreen trees in high esteem, as they are the only plants that maintain their lush coloration throughout the harsh winters.
 Worshippers hung gifts and offerings to the gods in Evergreen groves; a practice often considered the precursor to our modern tradition of decorating Christmas trees.

 Red May Not Have Such a Long History